PierreRichemond/paleo-map/README.md

 # Paleo map

-A platform to search dinosaur's location using an API-database.
+A platform to search dinosaur's locations using an API-database.
 Change the tag to where each dinosaur used to live.
 <br>
 Feel free to have a look check where your favorite dinosaur used to live!